 In 2004 Temple Bar – the ancient western gateway to the City of London – was returned to the Square Mile as part of the redevelopment of Paternoster Square by Mitsubishi Estates.
 Since the end of the 19th century it had languished at Theobalds Park in Hertfordshire having been removed from its original Fleet Street location.
 The return to the City was arranged by Temple Bar Trust, whose first Chairman Sir Hugh Wontner (Lord Mayor of London 1973-74) suggested that this jewel of a building might become the home of the Worshipful Company of Chartered Architects.
 Temple Bar and the adjacent Paternoster Lodge now comprise the home for the Architects’ Company – the smallest of all the Livery Halls in the City.

 The rooms are available to hire for meetings and dinners.
 Both rooms are fully accessible to all users.
 An education programme is running that introduces students, visitors and the City community to the area’s architectural heritage and modern architecture.

 The building is managed by Temple Bar Trust whose charitable objectives are:

-Temple Bar Trust will manage both spaces and will use its surplus funds initiating architectural events at Temple Bar and within the City.
-The Trust will specifically focus on supporting diversity in the architectural profession and promoting architecture to a wider public.
+Temple Bar Trust manage both spaces and use its surplus funds to initiate architectural events at Temple Bar and within the City of London.
+The Trust specifically focuses on supporting diversity in the architectural profession and promoting architecture to a wider public.